 Nadine Dorries struggles to defend Boris Johnson over ‘fake news’ attack on ...

-Another interview with BBC News also saw Ms Dorries claim that the people criticising Mr Johnson over the Sue Gray report were the same people who had hit out at his leadership since before he was even elected leader of the Conservative party.
+Her chat with BBC News saw Ms Dorries claim that the people criticising Mr Johnson over the Sue Gray report were the same people who had hit out at his leadership since before he was even elected leader of the Conservative party.